 It is also possible to make the estimates of persecutions smaller by reasoning as follows: Suppose that the persecutions took a while to gather strength, then peaked for a could have happened because of the natural reluctance of humans to persecute others.
-Also, after a period of intense persecution, there may not have been many "heretics have seen the reaction against its persecutions and tapered them off.
+Also, after a period of intense persecution, there may not have been many "heretic have seen the reaction against its persecutions and tapered them off.
 Thus the 15 million or so that Wesley or Bengel accepted may be close to the total.

 This reasoning seems to be invalid.
 In the first place, many respected Protestants and atheists for the last several hundred years accepted the high figures, and at least one figure.
 In addition, any organization as powerful and corrupt as the Papacy was for so many years would continue to gain enemies.
-This would continue to supply oppon What we know of the fierce hostility shown in the past by the Papacy towards Bible believers, Jews, and other religions suggests that the intense persecutions continued In support of the extended nature of the persecutions, Deschner notes that in Poland about 200,000 Jews were slain in Chmielnitzki in 1648 (K.Deschner, Opus Diaboli, 350 towns in Germany all Jews were murdered, mostly burned alive (in this one year more Jews were killed than Christians in 200 years of ancient Roman persecution of Jewish communities of London, Canterbury, Northampton, Lincoln, Cambridge, and others were exterminated.
-In the 17th century Catholics sacked the city of Magdebu Protestants were slain (D.Stannard, American Holocaust, Oxford University Press 1992).
+This would continue to supply oppon What we know of the fierce hostility shown in the past by the Papacy towards Bible believers, Jews, and other religions suggests that the intense persecutions continued In support of the extended nature of the persecutions, Deschner notes that in Poland about 200,000 Jews were slain in Chmielnitzki in 1648 (K.Deschner, Opus Diaboli, 350 towns in Germany all Jews were murdered, mostly burned alive (in this one year more Jews were killed than Christians in 200 years of ancient Roman persecution classified on the 17th century Catholics sacked the city of Magdebu Protestants were slain (D.Stannard, American Holocaust, Oxford University Press 1992).
 Many other similar incidents could be cited.
 Thus the persecutions continued for

 The Waldenses sent out missionaries on tours of several years, and only about half of them ever came back.
 This suggests that of the "heretics" existing in the population executed per year, not necessarily by the Inquisition and not necessarily mentioned in historical records.
 There must have been a significant number of heretics, or else the machinery of the Inquisition.
 Just one percent of herety would hardly have alarmed them.
-It must have been a life and death struggle with the Papacy to set up such an effor such a long period of time.
+It must have been a life and death struggle with the Papacy to set up such an ell for such a long period of time.
 So the percentage of heretics must have been at least two percent and probably significantly higher, on the average.
-If five percent of the but two percent of the population were heretics, then 1/10 of one percent of the population would be executed each year.
+If five percent of the P two percent of the population would be executed each year.
 From 1100 to 1600 the average world population on the average about 100 million would be in Roman Catholic countries.
 With 1/10 of a percent each year killed there would be 100,000 killed each year, for 500 years, during this time period.
-If the percentage of heretics were four percent and the proportion of heretics killed each year were 10 percent, the total killed during this 500 year which appears to be much nearer the truth.
+If the percent go fheretics were four percent and the proportion of heretics killed each year were 10 percent, the total killed during this 500 year which appears to be much nearer the truth.
 Persecutions before 1100 were probably smaller, and persecutions after 1518 were probably considerably more intense.
 As evidence of the number of "heretics," Brownlee states

 "These Waldenses," says Rainerus, "were in nearly every country."
 "They are multiplied through all lands," says Sanderus.
-"They have infested a "They spread their contagion through almost the whole Latin world," says Ciaconius. ...
+"They have infested a

+"They spread their contagion through almost the whole Latin world," says Ciaconius. ...
 Says Newburgh, -- "They became like the sand of the sea -- Brownlee, 1834, page 351, Appendix 1, citing Newburgh, ii page 13.